jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 - Can be tested with the same tools the rest of your application uses
 - Have performance improvements (like critical CSS) built in, where developers don't really need to think about it

+Some teams attempt to create "framework-agnostic" styles and dismiss CSS-in-JS to help legitimate this ideal.
+While it is a nice concept to think about, *one-size-fits-all fits no one well*.
+I do think this is a case of *duplication being better than the wrong abstraction*, and the quality of your code base, the development speed of your team, and the end-result of the UI can suffer from this approach.
+Don't knock CSS-in-JS until you try it.

 ## Styled System

 As the author of [Styled System][], I can't recommend it enough.
 While Emotion and Styled Components give you a way to write, bundle, and use CSS, they mostly leave it up to you to decide how the styling should work.
-That is, this is still CSS so beware of footguns.
+This is still CSS so keep an eye out for footguns.

 Styled System is a fairly simple idea.
 It transforms a theme object, built with scales and design constraints in mind, into component-based styles.
-(The theme object is sort of a constraint-based schema for *design tokens*, if you will.)
+(The theme object is sort of a constraint-based schema for *design tokens* or raw style values, if you will.)
 It's meant to make doing the right thing easy, but also allow developers just enough flexibility to maintain a high development velocity.
 With Styled System, your components have easy access to colors, font sizes, negative space scales for margin and padding, and any other visual styles that you'd like to keep consistent across your application.